S4lt5/paranoid-requests/README.md

 Please assume any of the public proxies queried by the PublicProxyList class have malicious intent.
 These are completely free and anonymous services that will try to sniff your SSL traffic, trick you, or otherwise compromise you.

-* Don't pass credentials that are not public
+* Don't pass credentials or information that is not public
 * Don't put anything through these you don't want released to the world

 For improved safety, you can use the ProxyList class and pass in your own list of proxy strings.